youssef-el-atmani/MDN-Based-Projects/README.md

 > I would like to say that I am not a complete beginner, that's because I was learning Web Dev since 2021, but I've never get too far because I've never committed completely to any of the previous resources that I used.

 > [!NOTE]
-> The following repo is for my personal use only, I am not creating it with the attention to be used by others,
-> But everyone is welcome to use it however they like.\
-> As long as they do not do any harm to anyone; _I just felt that I need to say that, so that I wont be responsible if it used badly, even though I can't think that it can be used in a harmful way_.
+> This repository is for my personal use only.
+I didn’t create it with the intention of it being used by others, but everyone is welcome to use it however they like—as long as it doesn't cause harm to anyone.
+I just felt the need to say this so I’m not held responsible if it's used in a harmful way, even though I can't imagine how it could be.

 ## About